-This selection guide applies to empty enclosures for low voltage switchgear and controlgear assemblies in accordance with AS62208 where the rated voltage does not exceed 1000 V a.c. at frequencies not exceeding 1000 Hz or 1500 V d.c.
-For design and verification information, refer to our comments regarding electrical enclosures and AS61439 Low voltage switchgear and controlgear assemblies.
+This selection guide applies to empty enclosures for low voltage switchgear and controlgear assemblies in accordance with IEC62208 where the rated voltage does not exceed 1000 V a.c. at frequencies not exceeding 1000 Hz or 1500 V d.c.
+For design and verification information, refer to our comments regarding electrical enclosures and IEC61439 Low voltage switchgear and controlgear assemblies.

 The most important decision when choosing an electrical enclosure is to select what IP rating is needed.
-Ingress Protection IP Ratings are defined in IEC60529 (AS60529, EN60529) as a two digit code detailing the degree of protection against mechanical impact and protection against contact with live parts, ingress of solid foreign bodies and water.
+Ingress Protection IP Ratings are defined in IEC/EN/AS60529 as a two digit code detailing the degree of protection against mechanical impact and protection against contact with live parts, ingress of solid foreign bodies and water.
 The degree of protection table can also be found in our electrical enclosure technical catalogue.
 If an outdoor or weatherproof electrical enclosure is required, it is important to select the correct enclosure with the required IP rating.
-Single door IP Enclosures electrical enclosures are IP66.
-Double door IP Enclosures electrical enclosures are IP55.
+Our single door electrical enclosures are IP66 while our double door electrical enclosures are IP55.

 What material is best for electrical enclosures?
 Material is selected based on the application, environment and location.
 Factors impacting selection may include strength of materials, resistance to corrosion, thermal stability, resistance to UV, mechanical impact and lifting requirements.
 Enclosures should be constructed of materials capable of withstanding the mechanical, electrical, thermal and environmental stresses to be encountered in service conditions.
 This includes protection against corrosion by use of suitable materials or by protective coatings.
-IP Enclosures provide powder-coated galvanised steel for general industrial applications and grade 316 stainless steel for extreme duty applications that require high corrosion resistance.
-If the application has high levels of exposure to chemical or chemical cleaning, check for compatibility using the chemical resistance table in our catalogue.
-Refer to the chemical compatibility chart below for assistance with material selection.
-Care must be taken assessing tenders and quotes offering low quality imported enclosures manufactured using low quality non-conforming stainless steel from Chinese mills.
+IP Enclosures provide powder coated galvanised steel for general industrial applications and grade 316 stainless steel for extreme duty applications that require high corrosion resistance.
+If the application has high levels of exposure to chemical or chemical cleaning, check for compatibility using the chemical resistance table below.
+Care must be taken assessing tenders and quotes offering low quality imported enclosures manufactured using low quality non-conforming stainless steel.
 We recommend only accepting stainless steel from high quality European mills.
 If in doubt, request a material test certificate from the enclosure supplier to determine country of origin of raw materials.

 How to size an electrical enclosure?
 The size of the enclosure is determined by the components and cables being housed.
 This includes minimum distances around components and cables.
-It is important to check the installation diagrams of the housed components to ensure minimum distances between and around components are maintained with regards to electrical clearances, creepage, airflow and maintenance accessibility.
-When sizing enclosures, the distances between a conductive barrier or enclosure and the live parts they protect should not be less than the values specified for the clearances and creepage distances.
-Both steel electrical enclosures and stainless steel electrical enclosures range in size from 300H x 200W x 150D to 1200H x 1200W x 400D.
-For degrees of protection provided by enclosures against electromagnetic disturbances (EM Code), refer to IEC 61000-5-7.
+It is important to check the installation diagrams of the housed components to ensure minimum distances between and around components are maintained with regards to electrical clearances, airflow and maintenance accessibility.
+When sizing enclosures, the distances between a conductive barrier or enclosure and the live parts they protect should not be less than the values specified.
+Wall mounted steel electrical enclosures and stainless steel electrical enclosures range in size from 300H x 200W x 150D to 1200H x 1200W x 400D.

 How do I mount an electrical enclosure?
 It is important to select the best location and orientation for your enclosure.
 Then select a suitable mounting method to suit the overall plant layout and design of the adjacent equipment.
-This could be either wall mounting brackets, a stand, handrail mounting or pole-mounting.
+Options include wall mounting brackets, a stand, or pole-mounting brackets.
 This is to provide safe access while maintaining adequate operator walkway access.
 In addition, if you are mounting the enclosure from an adjacent structure, it is also important to ensure the structure is adequately designed to withstand the additional loads.

 Inner Doors, Escutcheons